-Stack Plastics works with a broad range of exotic injection molding resins in our injection molding processes.
+Springboard works with a broad range of exotic injection molding resins in our injection molding processes.
 Every material we work with offers unique properties and characteristics that make it ideal for specific applications.
 We will work with you to determine which injection molding resin is best for your application and performance requirements.

 What Are Injection Molding Resins?

 Injection molding resins are thermoplastic and thermosetting polymers that become pliable and moldable when heated above a specific temperature (the required temperature varies by material) and that solidify as they cool back to ambient temperature.
 When heated, injection molding resins transform into a near-liquid state, which allows them to be injected into the part mold under pressure and to completely fill the mold cavity.

 Thermoplastic injection molding resins can be recycled, reheated, and reshaped via injection molding multiple times; thermosetting injection molding resins for irreversible chemical bonds as they cure, which prevents them from being reused in injection molding.

 Springboard’s extensive inventory of exotic injection molding resins includes, but is not limited to:

 An aromatic semi-crystalline polymer with superior strength, stiffness, and impact resistance.
 PEEK exhibits excellent mechanical properties, high resistance to chemical and thermal degradation, and a highly favorable tensile-strength-to-weight ratio.

 A modified version of PEEK, this exotic injection molding resin provides even greater durability and ductility, and higher temperature resistance.
 It provides excellent chemical resistance, stiffness, and strength in all applications.